hrbrmstr/voteogram/README.md

 `voteogram` : U.S. House and Senate Voting Cartogram Generators

-Produce voting cartograms in the style of 'ProPublica'.
+'ProPublica' <https://projects.propublica.org/represent/> makes United States Congress member votes available and has developed their own unique cartogram to visually represent this data.
+Tools are provided to retrieve voting data, prepare voting data for plotting with 'ggplot2', create vote cartograms and theme them.

 Ref: (these are replicated below)

 -   <https://projects.propublica.org/represent/votes/115/senate/1/110>
 -   <https://projects.propublica.org/represent/votes/115/house/1/256>

 You can grab the results of a roll call vote (House or Senate) with `roll_call()`.
 It returns a `list` with a ton of information that you can use outside this package.
 One element of that list is the `data.frame` of vote results.
 You can pass in the *entire* object to either `_carto()` function and it'll "fortify" it before shunting it off to ggplot2.
+Try to cache this data (I do, below, in R markdown chunk) as you're ticking credits off of ProPublica's monthly free S3 allotment each call.
+Consider donating to them if you're too lazy to cache the data ;-)

 ### TODO